ItinerisLtd/tiller/README.md

 1. Grant `mybot` **read** access to all necessary private repos
 1. Generate a SSH key pair
     - `ssh-keygen -t ed25519 -C "mybot-$(date)"`
-    - It must use a passphase
+    - It must use a passphrase
 1. [Upload the public key to Github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 ### Trellis